iexcloud/docs/source/migrating-and-importing-data/scheduling-data-ingestion.md

     You can specify the frequency using either of these ways:

-    - Leave **Use custom** selected and specify the start time and frequency using cron notation.
+    - Leave **Use custom** selected and specify the start time (UTC) and frequency using cron notation.

-    - Unselect **Use custom** and specify the start time and frequency in the Minutes, Hour, or Daily tab.
+    - Unselect **Use custom** and specify the start time (UTC) and frequency in the Minutes, Hour, or Daily tab.

     When you've completed entering the frequency, click **Create Schedule**.